Choosing the Right Automotive Lift

 Quality Automotive Equipment & Service an authorized dealer for some of the best automotive lift and shop equipment manufactures in the world.
 We are a family-owned distributor servicing the Midwest, located just outside of Kansas City, with the ability to ship around the U.S.

-As an authorized dealer for some of the oldest and strongest lift manufacturers in the United States and abroad, Quality AES carries trusted brands like; Rotary, Hunter Engineering and Stertil Koni, all of which are innovative auto industry leaders.
+As an authorized dealer for some of the oldest and strongest lift manufacturers in the United States and abroad, Quality AES carries trusted brands like; Rotary, Hunter Engineering, Mohawk, and Stertil Koni, all of which are innovative auto industry leaders.

 The team at Quality AES is made up of knowledgable service technicians, custom installers, and ALI certified lift inspectors.
 If it involves a lift, we can help from start to finish providing individualized sales, service, installation, inspections and hands-on training.
 Give us a call at 913-205-1350 or drop us a line here if you have a question.
 We look forward to speaking with you and helping you choose the perfect lift!